Learn about research centers housed at or affiliated with the Neag School.

 OSEP Center on Positive Behavioral Interventions and Supports (PBIS)

-The Technical Assistance Center on Positive Behavioral Interventions and Supports is established by the U.S. Department of Education’s Office of Special Education Programs (OSEP) to define, develop, implement, and evaluate a multi-tiered approach to Technical Assistance that improves the capacity of states, districts and schools to establish, scale-up and sustain the PBIS framework.
-Emphasis is given to the impact of implementing PBIS on the social, emotional and academic outcomes for students with disabilities.
+The Technical Assistance Center on Positive Behavioral Interventions and Supports (PBIS) is established by the U.S. Department of Education’s Office of Special Education Programs (OSEP) to define, develop, implement, and evaluate a multi-tiered approach to Technical Assistance that improves the capacity of states, districts, and schools to establish, scale up, and sustain the PBIS framework.
+Emphasis is given to the impact of implementing PBIS on the social, emotional, and academic outcomes for students with disabilities.
+The OSEP PBIS Center is co-directed by Rob Horner at the University of Oregon, George Sugai at the University of Connecticut, and Tim Lewis at the University of Missouri.
+At the University of Connecticut, PBIS activities are coordinated and supported by other research scientists (co-principal investigators Brandi Simonsen, Jennifer Freeman, and Tamika La Salle) from the Center on Behavioral Education and Research (CBER).

 Reading and Language Arts Center

 The Reading and Language Arts Center serves as a coordinating agency for the improvement of literacy instruction and literacy teacher education from the undergraduate through the doctoral levels.
 The center's faculty provides graduate programs and courses within the Department of Curriculum and Instruction that offer concentrations in reading and language arts, including programs that lead to state certifications.
 It is the intent of the Reading-Language Arts Center faculty to develop professionals with leadership potential who are prepared to improve reading and language arts instruction in Connecticut's schools.